The Long Dark Tea-Time of the Soul: Plot summary

-The formatting of the document suggests to Dirk that it is not a contract, but rather a bill for services rendered, even though he cannot read the language.
+Even though Dirk cannot read the printed language, the formatting of the document suggests to him that it is not a contract, but rather a bill for services rendered.
 He discovers that the homeless persons sleeping in and around the St Pancras railway station are actually various gods whose status has declined drastically over the centuries, due to mortals' reduced need for them.
 He follows them into Valhalla, where Thor has issued a challenge to Odin but failed to show up.
 The challenge concerns the sale of Odin's powers to a married couple, lawyer Clive Draycott and his advertising-executive wife Cynthia, who are also in attendance.
 Unable to support himself in the modern world, Odin had sold his powers to finance his admission to Woodshead, where he could live in comfort.
 The Draycotts in turn re-sold portions of that power to other parties, but Toe Rag became involved and tried to bill them for his time.
 The bill was passed from one buyer to another, finally reaching Anstey, and Toe Rag had him killed by the scythe-carrying giant when the payment deadline came.

 Thor takes Kate to Valhalla, but all the other gods have departed and he ends up facing Odin alone.
 Angry over not being able to reach him by flying to Oslo, Thor had lost control of his powers, transforming a fighter jet into the eagle that harassed both Thor and Dirk, destroying the Heathrow check-in counter, and turning its clerk into the Coca-Cola machine.
 Thor undoes these changes to prove that he has his temper under control, but finds himself at a loss as to how to settle his disagreement with Odin.
 At Kate's suggestion, Odin wills his entire estate to Woodshead and is admitted as a patient for the rest of his life.
 The Draycotts are killed when the restored fighter jet bursts out of Dirk's home and crashes into their car.

 A sub-plot involves Dirk's kitchen refrigerator, which has become so filthy that he and his cleaning lady have started trying to trick one another into opening it first.
 He buys a new one from a fence and has the old one hauled away.
 A new god ultimately bursts out of it, created from Dirk's guilt over failing to prevent Anstey's death, and kills Toe Rag and the giant.

 Adaptations

 A BBC radio adaptation, The Long Dark Tea-Time of the Soul, starring Harry Enfield, Peter Davison, John Fortune and Stephen Moore was broadcast in October 2008.

-Dirk Gently (2010-2012) starred Stephen Mangan in the title role in a pilot broadcast on BBC 4 in 2010 and a three-episode series broadcast in 2012.
+Dirk Gently (2010–2012) starred Stephen Mangan in the title role in a pilot broadcast on BBC 4 in 2010 and a three-episode series broadcast in 2012.
 The series includes several plot lines from The Long Dark Tea-Time of the Soul, including Dirk's Zen navigation, his psychological battle with his cleaning lady, and a horoscope that is aimed at him personally by the compiler.